intel-analytics/ipex-llm/python/llm/example/CPU/GGUF-Models/llama2/README.md

 #### 2.3 Arguments Info
 In the example, several arguments can be passed to satisfy your requirements:

-- `--model`: path to gguf model, it should be a file with name like `llama-2-7b-chat.Q4_0.gguf`
+- `--model`: path to GGUF model, it should be a file with name like `llama-2-7b-chat.Q4_0.gguf`
 - `--prompt PROMPT`: argument defining the prompt to be infered (with integrated prompt format for chat).
 It is default to be `'What is AI?'`.
 - `--n-predict N_PREDICT`: argument defining the max number of tokens to predict.
 It is default to be `32`.